 Coming from hunting stock, an American Gointer is sure to be active and athletic, ready for plenty of exercise and play.
 But the Golden Retriever side also lends a mellow mood that makes them suitable for hanging around the home.

 Grooming and maintenance might be easier with an American Gointer, but be ready to ramp up your active-ness.
-That said, they need plenty of exercise to remain a happy and healthy dog.
+These dogs won’t be content lounging around or being left at home for long durations.
+That said, they need exercise to remain happy and healthy.

 8. Golden Akita Retriever

 The Akita has gotten a reputation for being on the aggressive side.
-And, though this isn’t entirely justified, if you want to be safe side, combine an Akita with a Golden Retriever’s mellow nature and you’ll get a more well-balanced dog.
+This isn’t completely justified.
+But if you want to be safe side, combine an Akita with a Golden Retriever’s mellow nature and you’ll get a more well-balanced dog.

 From personal experience, Akitas are bundles of loyalty who are only aggressive if raised poorly.
-So, just be sure to socialize and train a Golden Akita from an early age to end up with a literally shining canine companion.
+So, just be sure to socialize and train a Golden Akita from an early age to end up with a literally shining canine companion for all.